Install a wood burner and save £££'s

 Reviewed!
 Aga Little Wenlock Classic SE: review here

-Summary: Well built, has the Aga badge, but a small firebox may be a concern.
+Summary: Well built, traditional styling, has the Aga badge, but a small firebox may be a concern.

 Reviewed!
 Ekol Clarity 5: review here

 Summary: Good quality, thick steel, efficient stove.
-Needs a soot door in the stove pipe.
-A lot of stove for the money.
+Needs a soot door in vit pipe.
+Choose the Ekol Crystal for a more traditional look.

 Reviewed!
 Hillandale Monterrey 5 by Broseley: review here

-Summary: Heavy, well built and has a large firebox for a 5KW.
+Summary: Heavy, well built cast iron stove that has a large firebox for a 5KW.
 Looks good in a traditional or contemporary setting.

 Reviewed!
 Stovax Stockton 5: review here